 An integrated payment solution is when your EFTPOS terminal is synced up with your main Point of Sale (POS) business software system.
 When you integrate your payment system with your Point of Sale (POS) system, the invoice amount is gets sent directly from your business software to your client-facing payment terminal.
 In the case of ezyVet & Windcave, sales charges will flow directly from the financial tab straight through the Windcave payment terminal.
 Having two systems that 'talk' to one another minimizes human errors and gives you the ability to have real-time reconciliation and reporting.

-- Minimalise changes of human errors and frustration
+- Minimalise chances of human errors and frustration

 - Improved accuracy & reconciliation